cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api-v3/lifecycle.rst

   <JAR binary content>

 Invoke the same command to update an Application to a newer version.
-However, be sure to stop all of its Flows, Procedures and MapReduce programs before updating the Application.
+However, be sure to stop all of its Flows, Spark and MapReduce programs before updating the Application.

 Deployed Applications